ymunemasa/data-tutorials/tutorials/hortonworks/a-lap-around-spark/tutorial.md

 ![](/assets/a-lap-around-spark/Screenshot%202015-07-20%2015.04.33.png?dl=1)

-**Note:** The highlighted output shows the inferred schema of the underlying people.json.
+**Note:** The highlighted output shows the inferred schema of the underlying *people.json*.

-Now print the content of DataFrame with df.show
+Now print the content of DataFrame with `df.show`: